-INVOLVING RESIDENTS, WHĀNAU, AND CARERS
+INVOLVING PATIENTS, WHĀNAU, AND CARERS

-The resident and their family, whānau, or care partners are an important resource in recognising signs of delirium, and helping tailor prevention and management intervention.
-Experiencing delirium can be upsetting, especially if the person experiences hallucinations or delusions, and we can help the resident and those that support them to understand the experience.
+The patient and their family, whānau, or care partners are an important resource in recognising signs of delirium, and helping tailor prevention and management intervention.
+Experiencing delirium can be upsetting, especially if the person experiences hallucinations or delusions, and we can help the patient and those that support them to understand the experience.